 Carbon offsetting for research funding applications

 Where offsetting is required for research funding applications, please email SRS.Department@ed.ac.uk to help you calculate the carbon emissions associated with the proposed research and to request guidance tailored to the funding body.

 We are working with funders such as The Wellcome Trust and UKRI to understand what additional measures, if any, will be required of University of Edinburgh funding applicants once our sequestration scheme is operational.
 We will update this page with the latest information.

 We currently have guidance for Wellcome Trust research funding applications and will create guidance for other funding bodies as they publish more information on their requirements for offsetting business travel.
 We are in the process of updating The Wellcome Trust guidance.

 Find out more

-For more information on carbon sequestration or to seek guidance, please contact the Department for Social Responsibility and Sustainability.
+For more information on carbon sequestration, to seek guidance, or speak about ways staff and students can get involved, please contact the Department for Social Responsibility and Sustainability.

-Please state that you wish to speak with the Forests and Peatlands team in your message.
+Please state that you wish to speak with the Forest and Peatland team in your message.